 I don’t know whether my batch was suet or not (I suspect there was at least a bit, judging from the thick, hard pieces that felt like cold butter when you sliced into them), and it did look a little ragged and hastily thrown together, but it was still fat.
 I wasn’t going to let a little uncertainty slow me down, for I was armed with the knowledge that fat can always be rendered.

-The plan was to cook it long, slow, and low while noting the differences between the two methods and ultimately choosing a “winner.”
 The stove top fat started rendering almost right away, even with just a tiny flicker of a flame doing the heating.
 After about 20 minutes, the first sign of “cracklins”began to show: light brown shriveled up pieces of (former) fat bubbling around inside the newly rendered fat.
 I was initially worried that I was going too fast too soon, but that wasn’t the case.
 The cracklins were great, and they never burned.
 The fat remained pure and clear.

 From my experience, both methods work equally well.
 If you like stay in the kitchen and tend to your dishes, go with the stove top method.
 As long as you keep an eye on it and keep the fat from sticking to the bottom, your fat will render much faster this way.
 If you want to go do other stuff while it renders, use the oven method.
 Other than keeping the heat low and occasionally popping in for a quick stir and scrape, you can pretty much set the clock and forget about the rendering.